dabeaz-course/practical-python/Notes/03_Program_organization/03_Error_checking.md

 ### `finally` statement

-It specifies code that must fun regardless of whether or not an exception occurs.
+It specifies code that must run regardless of whether or not an exception occurs.

 ```python
 lock = Lock()